ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ## What's Next

- As an integration language you will be using lots of connectors when writing ballerina code.
-Setting up mock backends for these external endpoints will be a tedious task (e.g. email client, spaceforce client).
+ As an integration language, you will be using lots of connectors when writing Ballerina code.
+Setting up mock backends for these external endpoints will be a tedious task (e.g., email client, spaceforce client).
- The mocking support in ballerina will allow you to unit test your code without needing to set up mock backends by allowing you to control what client objects return without actually sending requests to backends.
+ The mocking support in Ballerina will allow you to unit test your code without needing to set up mock backends by allowing you to control what the client objects return without actually sending requests to backends.

-To learn about the mocking API, check the section for [Mocking](/swan-lake/learn/mocking).
+To learn about the mocking API, see [Mocking](/swan-lake/learn/mocking).